golemfactory/golem-docs/src/pages/docs/creators/common/requestor-provider-interaction.md

 ### Invoices

-The agreement can be terminated either by the requestor, if there are no more tasks to be executed with the provider, or by the provider due to expiration of the agreed duration or the requestor's failure to timely accept a debit note.
-Upon termination of the agreement, the provider will send an invoice.
+The `agreement` can be terminated either by the requestor, if there are no more tasks to be executed with the provider, or by the provider due to the expiration of the agreed duration or the requestor's failure to timely accept a debit note.
+Upon termination of the `agreement`, the provider will send an invoice.

 ```bash
 InvoiceReceived {